 He was really a capable skier.
 I asked him how long he had been skiing.
 He said he’d been on his mono-ski for 15 years.
 Then he said something to me I’ll never forget.

 “Harvey, a wheelchair is a pain in the ass.
-Doorways, everywhere you go, there’s something in your way.
+Doorways, stairs, everywhere you go, there’s something in your way.
 On my ski, I can go where I want.
 On my ski, I’m free.”

 I’m choked up now just writing it.
 When I skied off, I couldn’t stop thinking about Tom.
 In some ways he embodies the spirit of Hunter and the whole damn Eastern ski industry.
 It’s takes a hell of a lot of determination to succeed.

 I hope to keep the memory of the moment I spent with Tom.
 I’m determined to chase the freedom I feel when I’m flying on skis.